 Student Body Representatives and Committees

-Academic Affairs: The Student Government Association has the right to two representatives on the Tulane University School of Public Health and Tropical Medicine Curriculum Committee.
-Meetings take place monthly or as necessary and vary from the responsibility of reviewing proposed courses, evaluating courses, preparing for school certification, and approving degrees and dual-degree programs.
+Academic Affairs: The SPHTM SGA has the right to two representatives on the SPHTM Curriculum Committee.
+Meetings take place monthly or as necessary.
+Responsibilities vary from reviewing proposed courses, evaluating courses, and preparing for school certification.
 The committee consists of members from each department, a professor to represent the undergraduate student interests, and guest appearances from deans.
 Concerns with classes, requirements for graduation, and curriculum may be addressed to these two student representatives and will be assessed and forwarded to the committee in the most appropriate manner.
 Committee meetings do not take place in the month of July.
-Also, while no longer responsible for Dean's Hour events during the semester, these representatives will work to increase communication and be in attendance of all Dean's Hour for clarification purposes.
-Dean's Hour occurs roughly once a month in various locations in order for the Deans to field new and continued concerns of the student body.
-Emails are sent to students through the list server in order to notify them of the date, location, and time of these events.
+These representatives will also be in attendance of all Deans' Hours for clarification purposes.
+Deans' Hour occurs roughly once a month in order for the deans to field new and continued concerns of the student body.

 Community Action Council of Tulane University Students (CACTUS): The Community Action Council of Tulane University Students is one of the oldest and largest student-run community service organizations in the nation.
 We bridge the gap between Tulane students and the greater New Orleans community, while providing a valuable service to both groups.